 For families looking to explore the accessible, but off-the-beaten-track areas of Rocky Mountain National Park, the Wild Basin Entrance is for you.
 The Wild Basin Entrance can be found 30-minutes south of Estes Park.
 It’s accessed off of Highway 7 on one of the best routes on the Denver to Estes Park drive.
 On the opposite side of the park sits the Grand Lake Entrance off HWY 34 near the town of Grand Lake.
 The charming town is great to explore.
-And the Grand Lake entrance drops you right into the heart of the Colorado Rockies, but was the most impacted by the wildfires in 2020.
+And the Grand Lake entrance drops you right into the heart of the Colorado Rockies but was the most impacted by past wildfires.

 Unlike most large national parks, Rocky Mountain has no lodging inside the park other than five campgrounds.

 The park has two gateway communities: the town of Estes Park on the east side and the town of Grand Lake on the west side.
-Estes Park is the more popular place to stay with very easy access to the entrance of Rocky Mountain National Park.
-Grand Lake is a great day trip, but we don’t recommend staying there because if Trail Ridge Road is closed the drive to the east side of the park will be 3-4 hours minimum.
+We recommend staying in Estes Park as this provides very easy access to the entrance of Rocky Mountain National Park.
+Grand Lake is a great day trip, but we don’t recommend staying there because if Trail Ridge Road is closed for any reason the drive to the east side of the park will be 3-4 hours minimum.
 More info here.